bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

-__Using negative mean squared error as our scoring metric with logistic regression, it appears that with this feature selection, only age and wall-motion index should be included.__
+Using negative mean squared error as our scoring metric with logistic regression, it appears that with this feature selection, only wall-motion index should be included.

 ```python